Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Correlations and Fluctuations

 In Sec.~\ref{sec:results}, we calculate values of \D~in simulated PYTHIA events.
 We find that it is on the same order of magnitude as \dptdpt, and possibly even larger.
 Therefore, \D~should not be assumed negligible when measuring \dptdpt~or \C.

 The $1/\langle N\rangle$ (or deviation from $1/\langle N\rangle$) behavior of \dptdpt~can also be studied with (\ref{eq:dptdpt_sumrule}).
-Notably, \R~exhibits the most obvious expression of the $1/\langle N\rangle$ trend -- see discussion around Eq. (\ref{eq:OneOverN}) -- and, by construction, \C~and \D~are expected to have similar behavior.
-This is more obvious in an independent source model, which we discuss in Sec. \ref{sec:ISM}.
-We test this behavior with simulated events in Sec. \ref{sec:results}.
+Notably, \R~exhibits the most obvious expression of the $1/\langle N\rangle$ trend -- see discussion in Sec.~\ref{sec:R} -- and, by construction, \C~and \R~are expected to have similar behavior.
+This is more obvious in an independent source model, which we discuss in Appendix \ref{sec:ISM}.
+We test this behavior with simulated events in Sec.~\ref{sec:results}.

 The influence of \apt~also appears in (\ref{eq:sumrule}) and (\ref{eq:dptdpt_sumrule}).
 Since \apt~is seen to rise with multiplicity, it is a potential source of deviation from $1/\langle N\rangle$ scaling for \dptdpt~that is not due to critical phenomena.
-Since \apt~also increases with increasing collision energy, experiments tested a scaling (\ref{eq:sqrtCmOpt}) for \dptdpt~that shows approximate agreement over a wide rage of systems and energies \cite{Adams:2005ka,Adam:2019rsf,Abelev:2014ckr}.
+Since \apt~also increases with increasing collision energy, experiments tested the scaling (\ref{eq:sqrtCmOpt}) for \dptdpt~that shows approximate agreement over a wide range of systems and energies \cite{Adams:2005ka,Adam:2019rsf,Abelev:2014ckr}.
 The quality of the agreement relies somewhat on the choice of centrality measure.
 In (\ref{eq:dptdpt_sumrule}), we can see how constituent correlation observables contribute to this scaling and how centrality determination affects this agreement.
 To avoid interpreting the square root in (\ref{eq:sqrtCmOpt}), we instead consider \dptdpt$/\langle p_t\rangle^2$ and write (\ref{eq:sumrule}) as

 Using (\ref{eq:CmOptSq}) we can see that scaling with collision energy requires consistent handling of multiplicity fluctuation \R. Fortunately, if \R~and \C~are measured with the same methods, centrality biases in \C~are subtracted by \R. This is what makes \dptdpt~robust against different centrality definitions.